EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 Added database "m1" to group "tgroup" as target
 ```

-Note that "target" is the default action, so we could shorten that to:
+Note that “target” is the default action, so we could shorten that to:

 ```bash
 $  bucardo add dbgroup tgroup t1:source  t2  t3  m1